 What would you do if a disaster strikes?
 Flood, fire, tornado, a devastating ransomware attack.
 These all are real-life issues, that any business can face.
-We have asked Steve Putnam to tell us about the real-life scenarios, they have in mind, for the possible disaster striking one of their clients.
+We have asked Steve Putnam to tell us about the real-life disaster recovery examples, they have in mind, for the possible disaster striking one of their clients.
 Continue reading

 If you tell someone that your computer crashed, the first question you usually hear in response is “Did you back up your files?”

 That’s the right question to ask if you’re talking only about personal data or a single computer.
 When your PC crashes, having a data backup available is usually all you need to restore your normal routine.

 But if it comes to a company, backing up data is not enough.
 When a company’s infrastructure is damaged or data is lost, a full disaster recovery operation needs to take place to restore operations without causing critical disruptions to the company.
 Disaster recovery requires much more than simply backing up files.

 To understand why, you need to appreciate the difference between backup and disaster recovery, which this article explains.